jwheatonumich/stinger-stories/_posts/2020-08-03-epigraphs.markdown

 “One who deceives will always find those who allow themselves to be deceived.”

-“The patient knife always strikes true.”'
+“The patient knife always strikes true.”